schlich/loomio_help/content/user_manual/threads/index.md

 There are a selection of "decision tools" available to you within the thread.
 - Proposals are there to help you see if there is agreement about a statement or course of action, and surface the disagreement if that's what needs to happen.
 Often, you can use proposals to bring the discussion to conclusion.
 - Polls are useful to understand preferences of the group.
-- Use a time poll if you need to get everyone together at once, but don't know when is the best time.
+- Use a time poll if you need to get everyone together, and want to find the best time for that meeting to happen.

 Find out more about [decision tools](../getting_started/decision_tools).

 ## Comments and replies
 The most common activity in a thread is commenting and replying.
 The comment box is at the bottom of the thread page.
-Just write your comment in the box and press post to have your say.
+Just write your comment in the box and press 'post' to have your say.

 When you reply to a comment the author of the original comment will be notified of your reply.